technyon/nuki_hub/README.md

 - MQTT SSL CA Certificate: Optionally set to the CA SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Certificate: Optionally set to the Client SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Key: Optionally set to the Client SSL key of the MQTT broker, see the "MQTT Encryption" section of this README.
+- Network hardware: "Wifi only" by default, set to one of the specified ethernet modules if available, see the "Supported Ethernet devices" section of this README.
+- Disable fallback to Wifi / WiFi config portal:
+- RSSI Publish interval:
+- Network Timeout until restart:
+- Restart on disconnect:
+- Enable MQTT logging:
+- Check for Firmware Updates every 24h:

+### MQTT and Network Configuration (IP Address assignment)
+- Enable DHCP:
+- Static IP address:
+- Subnet:
+- Default gateway:
+- DNS Server:

+### Credentials (Credentials)

+- User:
+- Password/Retype password:

+### Credentials (Nuki Lock PIN / Nuki Opener PIN)
+- PIN Code: Fill with the Nuki Security Code of the Nuki Lock and/or Nuki Opener.
+Required for functions that require the security code to be sent to the lock/opener such as setting lock permissions, viewing the activity log or changing the Nuki device configuration.
+Set to "#" to remove the security code from the Nuki Hub configuration.

+### Credentials (Unpair Nuki Lock / Unpair Nuki Opener)

+- Type [4 DIGIT CODE] to confirm unpair: Set to the shown randomly generated code to unpair the Nuki Lock or Opener from the Nuki Hub.

 ## Exposed MQTT Topics